xterm-x11/docs/docs/copy-and-paste.md

 If the selection is very long, you can continue to scroll and right-click to extend your initial selection multiple times.

-**NOTE** Right-clicking means using mouse button 3, and scrolling works as described when when XTerm is not using the mouse protocol.
+**NOTE** Right-clicking means using mouse button 3, and scrolling works as described when XTerm is not using the mouse protocol.

 ## Copying text in XTerm